RutledgePaulV/illuminepixels/resources/about/about.md

 for frontend components and [reitit](https://github.com/metosin/reitit) for routing.
 State is communicated using topic subscriptions multiplexed over a single websocket connection and serialized with [transit](https://github.com/cognitect/transit-format).
-As you navigate to various pages your browser subscribes and unsubscribe to various topics.
+As you navigate to various pages your browser subscribes and unsubscribes to various topics.
 On the server, subscriptions are fed by [core.async](https://github.com/clojure/core.async) channels and go blocks.
 This site is deployed as a docker container on a [kubernetes](https://kubernetes.io/) cluster hosted at [digital ocean](https://www.digitalocean.com/).
 Requests route through a HA load balancer, [ingress-nginx](https://github.com/kubernetes/ingress-nginx) webserver, and finally land